JoeyTravel/Developer-Onboarding/README.md

 # Developer Onboarding

  * [Yarn Installation](https://yarnpkg.com/en/docs/install)
+ Yarn is 100% deterministic.
+Deterministic = if you run Yarn from any state, any time, 1000X times, it will work the same way 1001st time.  npm's installs are non-deterministic.
+If you run it in various states, it will install different ways.
  * [Gulp]() - node.js based tool to automate the build process.
 It is converting JSX files into Javascript.